Tortoise finish, the special antique finish

 sand the second base coat well, and the smooth surface is obtained.

-After we get the base coat layer with smooth surface then we can layer a wash coat.
-The wash coat application is purposed to relieve the sand mark form base coat sanding.
+After we get the base coat layer with a smooth surface, then we can layer a wash coat.
+The wash coat application is purposed to relieve the sand mark from base coat sanding.
 The sanding mark and rough surface will affect the glaze coloring; then we need to make sure that we well sand the base coat and layer the wash coat evenly.
-Wait until the wash coat layer dried check surface of the wash coat, make sure we got the wash coat layer with smooth surface, and the base coat with the right color.
+Wait until the wash coat layer dried.
+Check the surface of the wash coat.
+Make sure we got the wash coat layer with a smooth surface and the base coat with the right color.

-After we get the base coat layer with smooth surface then we can layer a wash coat.
-The wash coat application is purposed to relieve the sand mark form base coat sanding.
+After we get the base coat layer with a smooth surface, then we can layer a wash coat.
+The wash coat application is purposed to relieve the sand mark from base coat sanding.
 The sanding mark and rough surface will affect the glaze coloring; then we need to make sure that we well sand the base coat and layer the wash coat evenly.
-Wait until the wash coat layer dried check surface of the wash coat, make sure we got the wash coat layer with smooth surface, and the base coat with the right color.
+Wait until the wash coat layer dried.
+Check the surface of the wash coat.
+Make sure we got the wash coat layer with a smooth surface and the base coat with the right color.

 2. Glaze application

-The glaze application is the main step to produce the tortoise looked.
+The glaze application is the main step to produce the tortoise look.
 Use the

-glaze with the color that is quite contras but still well blend with the color of
+glaze with the color that is quite contras but still well blended with the color of the base coat.
+Remember that the final finish color will be the combination of the

-color of base coat with color of the glaze.
+color of the base coat with the color of the glaze.
 Glaze with a dark brown color such

 produce an interesting tortoise finish.

-Dry brushing the glaze with stippling technique evenly on the wash coat layer, do the highlights to the glaze layer.
+Dry brushing the glaze with the stippling technique evenly on the wash coat layer; do the highlights to the glaze layer.
 The tortoise effect is made in this finishing step, then do the glaze application correctly.
-It may take long time since it is fully hand work.
-Always check and control the color and effect resulted.
+It may take a long time since it is fully handwork.
+Always check and control the color and effect result.
 But the glaze is very flexible and easy to be applied in this way; we can always wipe or reduce the glaze layer with steel wool every time we need.
-You can visit our previous post : stippling the glaze.
+You can visit our previous post: stippling the glaze.
 Make sure we got the right effect and color in this step.
 Wait for about 1 hour to let the glaze layer dry, then layer it with a sealer coat.

-Dry brushing the glaze with stippling technique evenly on the wash coat layer, do the highlights to the glaze layer.
+Dry brushing the glaze with the stippling technique evenly on the wash coat layer; do the highlights to the glaze layer.
 The tortoise effect is made in this finishing step, then do the glaze application correctly.
-It may take long time since it is fully hand work.
-Always check and control the color and effect resulted.
+It may take a long time since it is fully handwork.
+Always check and control the color and effect result.
 But the glaze is very flexible and easy to be applied in this way; we can always wipe or reduce the glaze layer with steel wool every time we need.
-You can visit our previous post : stippling the glaze.
+You can visit our previous post: stippling the glaze.
 Make sure we got the right effect and color in this step.
 Wait for about 1 hour to let the glaze layer dry, then layer it with a sealer coat.

 to get the right color and effect.
 Apply the glaze with the same color and